winitzki/scall/tutorial/programming_dhall.md

 ```

 When defining `examplePB2`, we used the nested record syntax, and we had to write out the nested `Pair` types explicitly.
-The type definition of `PBTree` guarantees that we will not forget by mistake to define all necessary values in those nested records and types.
+The type definition of `PBTree` guarantees that we will not make any mistakes in the structure of those nested records.

 Let us now write a function that extracts all values stored in a perfect tree to a list,
 a function that determines the tree's depth, and a function that prints a tree.